How to perform a silent install of OCLC Connexion client 2.63 and its auto-fix

 Silently install the auto-fix for the client

 This will require a little prerequisite work.
-We will need to extract two files from the auto-fix executable.
+We will extract two files from the auto-fix executable.
 Using the C:\Temp example from above.

-- Copy the auto-fix executable into the temp folder.
+- If not already done, copy the auto-fix executable into the temp folder.

 - When prompted for a path to extract the files, browse to the temp folder and click OK.